Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 Performance

-Excavation provides a high degree of accuracy in contaminant removal, as the site is visible and accessible with common construction equipment.
-Resuspension concerns associated with remediation dredging can be minimized with excavation “in the dry” by using sediment-containing controls that can be visually inspected for performance and adjusted as necessary.
+Excavation is an effective method for removing contaminated sediments.
+However, the performance of this technology is dependent on the subsequent treatment of the sediments.
+It allows for a very precise extraction of contaminated sediments as the excavation area is visible and accessible with standard machinery.
+Resuspension concerns associated with remediation dredging can be minimized with excavation in a dried area by using sediment-containing controls that can be visually inspected for performance and adjusted as necessary.

 Measures to improve sustainability or promote ecological remediation

-• removal and replacement of species at risk and sensitive habitats likely to be impacted by excavation activities.
+• Capturing and relocating the species at risk and sensitive habitats are likely to be affected by remediation work.

-• use of engineered controls to prevent sediment resuspension (for example, silt curtains).
+• Using engineered controls to prevent sediment resuspension (for example, silt curtains).

-• reduce the contaminant volume requiring disposal through chemical pretreatment, dewatering, or grain-size separation.
+• Reducing the contaminant volume requiring disposal through chemical pretreatment, dewatering, or grain-size separation, where possible.

 Potential impacts of the application of the technology on human health